-The Fishbowl activity is great for keeping a focused conversation, while having a large group of people.
+Fishbowl Conversation is great for keeping a focused conversation when you have a large group of people.
 At any time, only a few people have a conversation (the fish in the fishbowl).
 The remaining people are listeners (the ones watching the fishbowl).
 The caveat is that the listeners can join the discussion at any moment.

-1. Place 5 chairs in an open area facing each other.
-The chairs shall be in the middle of the room, or around a round table.
+- Place five chairs in an open area facing each other.
+The chairs should be in the middle of the room, or around a round table.

-4. Switch topics whenever appropriate.
-It can be time-boxed or changed whenever it runs out of conversation.
+- Switch topics whenever appropriate.
+It can be time-boxed or changed whenever the conversation runs out.

-We have seen this activity being used on conferences and large group conversations.
-I find it especially useful for very large groups conversations, with pre-selected topics.
+We have seen this activity being used in conferences and large group conversations.
+We find it especially useful for very large group conversations, with pre-selected topics.